nolanfeeny/msupelican/README.md

 ### 5) Make changes to files within yourblog/content
 This allows you to customize your website

+Files in the 'Pages' folder can be set to automatically be displayed in the menu bar - they do not have multiple posts, just one static page.
+Usually for content that won't change, such as contact info.

+Categories help group files of the same subject.
+Categories can be by grouping files in the same folder or by setting the category within the file.
+Categories can also be customized to be on the menu bar.
+This helps you organize your posts, and separate static pages with blogs.

+More tips can be found [here](http://docs.getpelican.com/en/3.6.3/tips.html).

 ### 6) Test changes
 Do this by running the following code in your Terminal, located in your blog folder
 ~~~~